 These kinds of color blindness are present from birth.
 They always affect both eyes.

 If you have color blindness due to a health condition, your symptoms may get worse

 slowly over time.
-They may also affect 1 eye but not the other.
-You may find it very
+They may also affect one eye but not the other.
+You may find it

 How is color blindness diagnosed?